 Why You Shouldn’t Convert an Infrared Sauna to a Traditional

-Infrared saunas lack steam and top out around 120-130 degrees F. After experiencing an authentic sauna, many IR owners start to ask if they can convert them to traditional saunas.
+Infrared saunas lack steam and top out around 120-130 degrees F. After experiencing an authentic sauna, many IR owners start to ask if they can convert the boxes to traditional saunas.

 The short answer is no, but you can find ways to increase the heat.

 Unfortunately, an infrared sauna box is simply not designed to handle humidity.
-A lot of it will escape and create problems in the surrounding rooms, and it could lead to mold and rotting wood.
+Since there’s no vapor barrier in infrared saunas, a lot of humidity would escape and create problems in the surrounding rooms, and it could lead to mold and rotting wood.

 You can hack your infrared sauna to get hotter by insulating the top and adding another heater.
 However, without the humidity you are not getting the steam required for a traditional sauna session.